tinkeros/USB2PS2/README.md

 ## Cheaply making PS/2 cables:
 Real PS/2 cables are becoming expensive because they are rarely used and not mass produced anymore.
 You are free to use them, however I would like to suggest an alternative that may be much cheaper and may work better for this particular project.
 There is an abundance of cheap to obtain PS/2 to USB adapters and USB-A to A cables (just check eBay).
 You can use these to make PS/2 male to male cables or for the case of this project you can simply cut the USB cord and connect/solder the proper wires to the proper Arduino pins.
-If you are willing to solder wires and have some old USB-A cables of any type laying around, you can skip buying an A-A cable, buy the PS/2 male to USB-A female adapters only and just chop one end off your existing cables.
+If you have some old USB cables of laying around, you can skip buying an A-A cable, buy the PS/2 male to USB-A female adapters only and just chop one end off your existing cables.
+Just know that whatever cable you use must have both the power and data wires for it to work.
+You will need to connect the wires which go to the ground, clock, and data pins of the PS/2 connector.
+These should be the black, green and white wires, but be sure to check the connections just to be sure your cable is not wired differently!

 <p align="center">
   <img src="https://github.com/tinkeros/USB2PS2/raw/master/images/USB2PS2cable.jpg" />